The Sweet Escape

-The Sweet Escape is the second solo studio album by American singer Gwen Stefani, released on December 1, 2006, by Interscope Records.
+The Sweet Escape is the second solo album by the American singer-songwriter Gwen Stefani, released on December 1, 2006, by Interscope Records.
 Having originally intended to return to No Doubt after her debut solo album, Love.
 Angel.
 Music.
 Baby.
 (2004), Stefani decided to record a second album as a way to release some of the material left over from the Love.
 Angel.
 Music.
 Baby. writing sessions.
 The album musically resembles its predecessor while exploring more modern pop sounds.
 It was released to generally mixed reviews from contemporary music critics, receiving criticism for its strong similarities to Love.
 Angel.
 Music.
 Baby.

 It was preceded by the lead single "Wind It Up", which charted moderately across the world, and produced the follow-up single "The Sweet Escape", which proved to be more successful worldwide.
 The Sweet Escape reached the top five in the United States, Canada, and Australia and peaked inside the top 20 in the United Kingdom.
 The album's supporting tour, The Sweet Escape Tour, kicked off in April 2007, covering North America, Colombia, Australia, Asia, and Europe.